-- (a) First-year, full-time and first- and second-year, part-time students.
-Class rank is calculated after completion of all first-year required courses and after all grades are submitted. - (b) Upper level students.
-Class rank is calculated at the end of each semester, but not the Summer session, after all grades are submitted.
+- (a).
+First-year full-time, and first-and second-year part-time students.
+Class rank is calculated after completion of all first-year required courses (full-time) and after the summer session of the first year (part-time), once all grades are submitted. - (b).
+Upper level students.
+Class rank is calculated at the end of each semester after all grades are submitted, verified, and reasonable time for grade changes has passed (approximately in the months of January, July, and September).